elementor/elementor-developers-docs/src/editor-controls/selectors.md

 ],
 ```

-It generates a CSS containing the selector of the widgets instance:
+It generates CSS containing the selector of the widget's instance:

 ```css
 .elementor-123 .elementor-element.elementor-element-1a2b3c4 .widget-container {